iambenbright/dart-for-the-impatient/01 - Variables/variables.md

 | :---     |  :---         |
 | data type is inferred    |  `var`, `dynamic`, `Object`, `const`, `final`  |
 | explicit declared type   | all built-in types  |

+## Default Values

+- All variables that are uninitialized have an implicit `null` value.
+- Even variables that reference numeric types